hiep4hiep/XSOAR-HA-Ansible-playbook/README.md

 #### On your client machine
 The client machine is the one you run this script.
 It can be your Mac, Ubuntu or Centos.
+- Make sure that you have your SSH key somewhere on the client and you know its path (e.g ~/.ssh/my-key)
 - Put the script and XSOAR installer script in the same folder
 <img width="265" alt="image" src="https://user-images.githubusercontent.com/41276379/137814175-d2e7f37b-3548-4b4b-b9aa-2c39da839277.png">
 - Run the script